We’re a talented and passionate team of creative individuals who are keen to support your production as best we can. Meet the team below.

 Craig also has evident experience in organising high profile events at the Festival for the benefit of local filmmakers and the general public, which have included the attendance of famous faces such as Michael Palin, Juliet Stevenson, Christopher Eccleston, David Morrissey, Jane Horrocks, Joe Cornish, Jessica Stevenson etc.. and has hosted numerous industry sessions/panels and screenings in collaboration with national bodies such as BAFTA, Screen Skills, Creative England, Channel 4’s Random Acts, BBC Ideas etc…

-Craig has recently launched Norfolk Screen in collaboration with Claire Chapman to help champion the screen sector for Norfolk.
+Craig has launched Norfolk Screen in collaboration with Claire Chapman to help champion the screen sector for Norfolk.

 Craig is also a voting member with the British Independent Film Awards (BIFA).